From Tom Kalmaku’s Green Lantern Casebook, June, 1986:

 Black Canary crossed her legs and smiled encouragingly at the cloaked woman.
 “Hawkman, I see why you wanted us in particular.
 That cloak comes from the realm within the microcosmos that we all visited once before.
 In fact, you are Krystal Kaa, aren’t you?” she said. (*)

 [(*) Editor’s note: See “Into the Microcosmos,” Justice League of America #213 (April, 1983), “Into the Microcosmos: The Siren Sisterhood,” Justice League of America #214 (May, 1983), “Into the Microcosmos: The Bigger They Are,” Justice League of America #215 (June, 1983), and “Into the Microcosmos: The Choice,” Justice League of America #216 (July, 1983).]

 “Recall how the passage of time greatly differed between that realm and our own,” noted Red Tornado.
-“While by our calculations it has only been a short amount of time since our quest to rescue the Atom from that microcosmos, to those within the subatomic lands, eons have passed!”
+“While by our calculations it has only been a couple of years since our quest to rescue the Atom from that microcosmos, to those within the subatomic lands, eons have passed!”

 Green Arrow nodded.
 “Right.
 I get the concept, but seeing is believing, and this woman looks just like her ancestor!”

 She smiled and said, “So it has been shown by gazing at our ancestral portrait gallery.
 Like that Krystal Kaa of old, I, too, need your help in regaining our throne.”

 “We shall help you,” said Black Canary.
 “Is the danger coming from some heir to Goltha?”